Learning to Reconstruct Quirky Tracks: Track Reconstruction Performance

 \subsection{Dependence on Geometry}

 To explore the dependence of the number of tracking layers, the study was repeated in the 25-layer setting, yielding an efficiency of $79.0\%$, somewhat higher than the efficiency in the 8-layer case.
 This suggests that the nature of the problem does not sensitively depend on the number of layers.
 Figure~\ref{fig:mix_performance_m500_L500} presents an example of reconstructed and truth tracks with 25 layers for $m_Q=500$ GeV, $\Lambda=500$ eV.
+The 25-layer geometry is used in studies in the following sections.